profLewis/geog2021/README.md

 #####Assessment

-+ 60% Two hour unseen written examination

-+ 40% Assessed Practical (2500 words) - submission date standard 2nd year submission date i.e. Weds 25th March 2015 (12 noon).
++ 100% Assessed Practical (3500 words) - submission date standard 2nd year submission date i.e. Weds 23th March 2016 (12 noon).

 N.B.

 - Penalties for late submission and over length WILL be applied
-- BOTH components must be submitted for the course to be complete
 - Different arrangements for JYA/Socrates (make sure you inform the lecturers if this affects you)

 -----------------------------------